 The Compensation and Benefits Committee is responsible for formulating and overseeing effective implementation of our compensation and benefits philosophy.
 This Committee sets compensation objectives, determines the components of compensation and establishes and evaluates performance goals for our executive officers.
+In fulfilling its role, the Compensation and Benefits Committee has regular access to the Board's independent compensation consultant, Meridian Compensation Partners, LLC ("Meridian").
 The functions of this Committee are further described in this proxy statement under the heading "Compensation Discussion and Analysis."

 The Compensation and Benefits Committee recently conducted a compensation risk assessment of the various elements of our Company's overall compensation programs, including incentive compensation programs.
 The Compensation and Benefits Committee reviewed current and evolving best practice guidance and our compensation programs and policies, including appropriate internal controls to mitigate and reduce risk.
 The Compensation and Benefits Committee concluded that our compensation programs and policies are in accordance with best practices and do not create excessive and unnecessary risk.
-The Company and the Compensation and Benefits Committee strive to maintain proper policies and procedures to ensure ongoing management and assessment of compensation practices as they relate to best practices and risk.
+The Company and the Compensation and

+Benefits Committee strive to maintain proper policies and procedures to ensure ongoing management and assessment of compensation practices as they relate to best practices and risk.